swiftlang/swift-evolution/proposals/xxxx-union-type.md

 ## Motivation

-There are many reasons to have this important feature, the obvious one is that developer will write less type declaration code in Swift, for example:
+There are many reasons to have this important feature.
+The obvious one is that developer will write less type declaration code in Swift.

 For example, there is three class type A, B and C: